sudosu-yx/init-tailnet/README.md

-# 🚀 Setting Up Tailnet VPN on GitHub Codespaces
+# 🚀 Setting Up Tailnet infra on for dev beta enviroment access.

 Welcome, brave internet traveler.
 You are about to combine *two nearly identical-but-not-quite* setup guides into one **ultimate**, **extra crispy**, **AI‑fused**, **sarcastically seasoned** Markdown file that finally gets the job done without missing a thing.